Aksh-Bansal-dev/go-terminal-chat/README.md

 # Terminal-Chat
-A simple terminal chat app built using Golang.
+A simple multithreaded terminal chat app built using Golang.

 > Note: This app uses no external golang package